|England||Henry I Beauclerc (1068-1135)||1100||Dec. 1, 1135|

 1132 On Jan.
 28 the Southern (Nan) Song Chinese under gen. Han Shizhong (1089-1151 siege and capture a city in Fujian, becoming the first known use of gunpowder cannons.
 Boleslav III of Poland begins campaigning in Hungary (until 1135).
 Henry I of France grants charters to corporate towns to protect commerce and industry.
 Grand prince (since 1125) Mstislav I dies, and his younger brother Yaropolk II Vladimirovich (1082-1139), prince of Pereyaslav (since 1114) becomes grand prince of Kiev (until 1139).
 Having captured Korikos, Levon I of Lesser Armenia seizes Tarsus, Adana, and Mamistra, putting him into conflict with the Crusaders.
 Louis VI the Fat finally forces the robber barons around Paris to yield to his royal authority.
-The Benedictine Abbey of Orval in Luxembourg (founded 1071) is taken over by Cistercians, becoming famous for its Trappist Orval beer and its cheese, and growing so rich that by 1750 it owns 300+ towns, villages, and manors., with an annual income of 1.2M livres.
+The Benedictine Abbey of Orval in Luxembourg (founded 1071) is taken over by Cistercians, becoming famous for its Trappist Orval beer and its cheese, and growing so rich that by 1750 it owns 300+ towns, villages, and manors, with an annual income of 1.2M livres.
 Architecture: Cistercian Fountains Abbey is founded 3 mi.
 SW of Ripon in North Yorkshire, England near Aldfield; it is dissolved in 1539 under orders of Henry VIII.
 Births: English Roman Catholic martyr (St.) William of Norwich (d.
 1144) on Feb.
 2 in Norwich; patron saint of bigoted Roman Catholic Jew-baiters?
 Deaths: Russian grand prince of Kiev (1125-32) Mstislav I the Great (b.
 1076) on Apr.
 14 in Kiev.